 Is Alcohol Served At Sikh Weddings?

 No, alcohol and meat are both prohibited at Sikh weddings and will not be served during the lunch at the Anand Karaj ceremony.
 Although, it is a part of the meals at other events like sangeet or reception.
-Both Hinduism and Sikhism frown upon liquor and animal meat being sold near a holy place, and since the Sikh wedding a.k.a Anand Karaj are held at a Gurudwara, both these products will not be a part of the menu.
+Both Hinduism and Sikhism frown upon liquor and animal meat being sold near a holy place, and since the Sikh wedding a.k.a Anand Karaj is held at a Gurudwara, both these products will not be a part of the menu.

 How Long Is A Sikh Wedding?